See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 Generating inclusive future-forward growth means establishing New York City as a hub for future industries and innovation; ensuring that workers have access to housing by dramatically increasing our supply, with a “moonshot” goal of meeting the need for 500,000 units over the next decade; and ensuring that growth and access to opportunity is fair and equitable.

-Learn MoreMore Key Accomplishments:
+Key Accomplishments:

-● Legislation to replace J-51 and give NYC more flexibility to provide grants and loans for affordable housing – The governor signed legislation to build and preserve more affordable, energy-efficient housing in New York City.
+● Legislation to replace J-51 and give NYC more flexibility to provide grants and loans for affordable housing – The Governor signed legislation to build and preserve more affordable, energy-efficient housing in New York City.
 Legislation S. 4709A/A. 7758 authorizes the City to adopt a new affordable housing rehabilitation program to replace the former J-51 program.

 ● Opened Civic Hall tech hub training center at Union Square – The City and partners opened Civic Hall at Union Square, a tech and digital hub training New Yorkers and creating an inclusive talent pipeline for family-sustaining jobs in the city’s tech sector.
 Civic Hall at Union Square will help drive the growth of NYC’s tech ecosystem by combining accessible entrepreneurial space with digital skills training for diverse and traditionally underserved communities.